-If you’re applying for a new role within your current company, you already have an advantage over external candidates.
+If you’re applying for a role within your current company, you already have an advantage over external candidates.

 In this guide, you’ll learn: